GoldenBitsSoftware/ZAUTH-RFC/ZEBRA-ZephyrBLEAuthentication_RFC_3-2020.md

 ### Proposed change

-The goal of ZEBRA (Zephyr Bluetooth Authenticaiton), is to provide a simple, open source, mechanism to add Bluetooth authentication for Zephyr based devices using the Zephyr KConfig system.
+The goal of ZEBRA (Zephyr Bluetooth Authenticaiton), is to provide a simple, open source mechanism to add Bluetooth authentication for Zephyr based devices using the Zephyr KConfig system.
 Ease of use is critical.
 The developer can select an authentication method and the Bluetooth layer (GATT or L2CAP), the necessary code is then included into the project.